kobotoolbox/docs/source/getting_started_xlsform.md

 <br/>

 <p class="note">
-  Note: Some XLSForm features are not currently available in the Formbuilder, but they can be used for form building in XLSForm and then uploaded to KoboToolbox.
+  <b>Note:</b> Some XLSForm features are not currently available in the Formbuilder, but they can be used for form building in XLSForm and then uploaded to KoboToolbox.
 This can be especially useful for complex forms.
 </p>

 ## What is XLSForm